Smooth and Improve Your Lawn in Plymouth: The Key to Flatter, Healthier Turf

 Topdressing improves soil health.
 The compost or soil layer increases organic matter, which strengthens microbial activity.
 Healthy soil means roots can grow deeper and stronger.
 That translates directly into greener, denser turf that withstands stress better.

 It also improves water infiltration.
-In Plymouth, where clay soil often causes puddles, topdressing changes the way lawns absorb water.
+Topdressing changes the way lawns absorb water.
 Instead of sitting on the surface, water filters into the soil more evenly.
 This prevents soggy areas after rain and reduces runoff.
+If your seeing large amounts of pooling, wet areas and mushy soil often, KG Landscape has many other drainage solution options for help Plymouth Homeowner's as well..

 When combined with aeration, topdressing creates a one-two punch.
 Aeration relieves compaction, allowing oxygen, water, and nutrients to penetrate.
 Topdressing fills those aeration holes with compost, delivering organic matter directly where roots need it.
 The result is a lawn that recovers quickly, grows thicker, and resists drought better.